TalTech-HPC-Centre/taltech-hpc-docs/docs/software/octave.md

 module avail
 ```

 to see which version is installed.
 If a newer version is needed, contact us via hpcsupport.
-Start using it by loading the module
+Start using it by loading the module:

 ```bash
 module load green